Powering Mongolia’s grid through metrology

 The MASM Solution

-The electrical standard laboratory of the Mongolian Agency for Standardization and Metrology (MASM) – the country’s National Measurement Institute (NMI) – maintains electrical national standards that are traceable to the SI.
-In addition to guaranteeing the uniformity of electrical measurement in the country, this service provides important, continuous support to industry.
+The electrical standard laboratory of the Mongolian Agency for Standardization and Metrology (MASM) – the National Metrology Institute (NMI) – maintains electrical national standards that are traceable to the SI.
+In addition to guaranteeing the uniformity of electrical measurement in the economy, this service provides important, continuous support to industry.

 The MASM is working with the metrology laboratory of the National Power Transmission Grid Company (NPTGC) as part of a joint project with Mongolia’s Ministry of Energy and Germany’s Physikalisch Technische Bundesanstalt (PTB).